An interagency and multidisciplinary staff exchange programme

 ARISE – African Research and Innovative Initiative for Sickle cell Education: Improving Research Capacity for Service Improvement is a research project funded by the EU in the framework of the H2020-MSCA-RISE-2018 programme.

 Led by Fondazione Gianni Benzi and the Guys and St Thomas’ NHS Foundation Trust in London, the project involves institutions in EU (Italy, France, UK and Cyprus) e non-EU (Nigeria, Lebanon, Kenya and USA) countries.

 The ARISE project is aimed at creating an interagency and multidisciplinary staff exchange programme between researchers, early start investigators and other relevant staff members of the partners institutions to share and spread the best practices in Newborn Screening, diagnosis and treatment of SCD, leading to improvement in overall disease outcome.

-A large secondments plan between EU and non-EU countries will enable collaborative research and training initiatives, covering the following items:
+A large secondments plan between European Union (EU) and non-EU countries will enable collaborative research and training initiatives, covering the following items:

 - Sickle Cell Disease (SCD) prevalence;

 - existing “best practices” for Newborn Screening and early diagnosis;

 - engagement with patients, families and policy makers to determine barriers to Newborn Screening;

 - lab diagnosis and quality assurance systems for population screening;

 - treatment protocols for the management of common SCD complications and transition from paediatric to adult care, health promotion strategies and nutrition.